ahlim0m/tylernakamura.github.io/_posts/2016-05-03-configuring-my-seedbox.markdown

 wget https://raw.githubusercontent.com/rakshasa/rtorrent/master/doc/rtorrent.rc
 ```

+I found a lot of the following information [from this blog post](https://harbhag.wordpress.com/2010/06/30/tutorial-using-rtorrent-on-linux-like-a-pro/).

 ## Goals
 - One click push magnet to VPS seedbox from Mozilla Firefox
 - Automatic server load balancing, no task should consume resources that other higher priority tasks need